jpetazzo/jpetazzo.github.io/_posts/2015-09-03-do-not-use-docker-in-docker-for-ci.markdown

 Sysbox also provides optimizations to run containers-in-containers.
-Specifically, when running multiple instances of Docker or containerd side by side, it is possible to "seed" them with a shared set of images.
+Specifically, when running multiple instances of Docker side by side, it is possible to "seed" them with a shared set of images.
 This saves both a lot of disk space and a lot of time, and I think this makes a huge difference when running e.g. Kubernetes nodes in containers.